imanuelsteven/Aids-Prediction-Using-Machine-Learning/README.md

 **Search Space Configuration**
 The following hyperparameter ranges were defined as the search space for the optimization process.
 The BayesSearchCV algorithm explored these ranges to find the optimal combination.

-Purpose:
-- To find the best combination of hyperparameters for the Random Forest model.
-- To improve the model’s performance beyond the baseline.
-- To avoid manual trial-and-error by using a smarter and more efficient search method.

 Ranges Parameter :
 - `n_estimators`: The number of trees in the forest.
 Range: Integer from 100 to 300.
 - `max_depth`: The maximum depth of each tree.
 Range: Integer from 5 to 30.